-Observing and Recording Changes That May Indicate Adverse Reactions

-After medication is given, staff watches for changes in the child's normal behavior patterns or physical symptoms such as fatigue, moodiness, aggression, rashes, swelling, or breathing difficulties.
+Observing and Recording Changes That May Indicate Adverse Reactions After medication is given, staff watches for changes in the child's normal behavior patterns or physical symptoms such as fatigue, moodiness, aggression, rashes, swelling, or breathing difficulties.
 If changes are observed, the parent/ guardian is contacted and informed immediately.
 If the reaction is serious or life threatening, staff call 911 and follow emergency procedures.
-Observed changes and/or reactions are recorded on the (HE07b) Medication Log, as well as in the (ER34) File Log.
-Parent/ guardians are informed each day of any medication(s) administered to their child.
+Observed changes and/or reactions are recorded on the Medication Log (HE07b), as well as in the File Log (ER34).
+Parent/ guardian is informed each day of any medication(s) administered to their child.
 A copy of the Medication Log may be offered to the parent/ guardian each day and at the end of a specified period for a long-term medication.
 The original Medication Log is to be placed in the child's file when the medication will no longer be administered during program hours.

-The (HE07b) Medication Log includes space for the parent/ guardian to initial it each month, indicating the staff has reviewed the information on the form with the parent/ guardian.
+The Medication Log (HE07b) includes space for the parent/ guardian to initial each month, indicating the staff has reviewed the information on the form with the parent/ guardian.